girlscript/winter-of-contributing/JavaScript/Topics/13.DOM_in_javascript/README.md

 ### HTML | DOM forms Collection

-The forms collection returns a collection of all < form> elements present in the document .
-Since there may be multiple forms in a page , the elements are sorted as they are present in the HTML source code .
+The forms collection returns a collection of all `<form>` elements present in the document.
+Since there may be multiple forms on a page, the elements are sorted as they are present in the HTML source code.

 E.g .
  ```